Lanfranc Medical Centre2 Lanfranc CourtGreenford RoadHarrow, HA1 3QETel: 020 8422 1813

-They can advise you whether you need to go to the nearest A&E (accident and emergency) or if there is an alternative such as visiting an NHS walk-in centre.
+They can advise you whether you need to go to the nearest A&E (accident and emergency) or an Urgent Care Centre.
 For deaf people and those hard of hearing, a telephone services is available on 0845 606 4647.
 If English is not your preferred language, you can choose to use a confidential translation service.

-The nearest NHS walk-in centres are located as below and they are open for everyone:
+The nearest NHS Urgent Care centre is located as below and they are open for everyone:

 Northwick Park HospitalWatford Road HarrowMiddlesex HA1 3UJ (Open everyday from 08:00 am to 11:00 pm)

 In the case of urgent need when the practice is closed you can call NHS 111 to speak to a triage nurse.
 Your needs will be assessed and advice offered or arrangements made for you to see a doctor.

 Please do not ask to see a doctor out of hours unless you genuinely cannot wait until the surgery re-opens.

 Only in an emergency, i.e. Chest pains, shortness of breath, excessive bleeding constitute an emergency.

 Whatever the day or time, if you or someone else experiences severe chest pain, loss of blood or suspected broken bones, go to your nearest accident and emergency department or call 999 for an emergency ambulance service.

 Please call the reception and they will guide you depending on when nurses are free, as it varies every day.

 Copyright 2006 - 2019 My Surgery Website | Privacy & Usage | Edit | Staff Home | Site Map | Accessibility | Site T&C's | Service T&C's